v4Lo/MaximumTrainer/README.md

 Qt software for indoor cycling - https://maximumtrainer.com

 ## Building
-build with the .pro file inside the project more build instruction to come.
+build with QtCreator directly with the .pro file inside the project more build instruction to come.

 See instruction in PowerVelo.pro, needs to better handle dependencies, used to be build on the same machine